Max-Leal/jewelry-devops-exercise/README.md

 ### Security
 To grant better security for the project, Checkov and Trivy scans are used for static and container analysis.

+Right now they are configured to accept errors with the "soft fail" config, to grant functionality and deployment on AWS.

 ## AWS infrastructure
  - Ec2 instance with Docker
  - Subnet